annabethmn/MIT-OCW-60002/README.md

 # MIT-OCW-60002
-My solutions to MIT 6.0002 problem sets- solved starting September 2020 and ongoing

-All solutions have been debugged and run through testing suites
+My solutions to MIT 6.0002 problem sets- solved starting September-December 2020 All solutions have been debugged and run through testing suites

 For questions/comments on solutions, contact me at annabethmn@email.arizona.edu